The Clear Edge

 The Complexity (Months 10–15)

-You’ve multiplied revenue.
-Now you face integration — getting people and systems to work together without you in every interaction.
-This is where most operators struggle.
-It’s no longer about what you can do, it’s about what your team can sustain.
+You’ve multiplied revenue, and now you’re in the integration phase: getting people and systems to work together without you in every interaction, which is where most operators struggle because the game shifts from what you personally can do to what your team can consistently sustain.

 • You need to delegate, but you’re scared of quality drops.